 Universities set the stage for a tech hub

 “Before Austin was a tech hub, it was a university town,” says Friedman, the Moody’s economist, “which raises kind of a chicken-and-egg question, because the state university has had a big-time computer science department for decades.”

 Twenty-six other colleges and universities (combined enrollment of nearly 180,000) also provide area employers with well-educated workers.
 Nearly 45 percent of residents hold a bachelor’s degree — well above the national rate of 36 percent.
-With a median age of 33, it’s one of the younger cities in the country, Mark Roberts points out, which lends vibrancy.
+With a median age under 34, it’s one of the younger cities in the country, which lends vibrancy.